Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Application to intersatellite calibration

 The prediction performance metrics of the three different methods are given in Table \ref{real_data_table}.
-Compared to the single level NNGP model and combined NNGP model, the NNCGP model produced a 30\% smaller RMSPE and its NSME is closer to 1.
-The NNCGP also produced larger CVG and smaller ALCI than the single level NNGP model and combined NNGP model.
-The result suggests that the NNCGP model has a substantial improvement in terms of predictive accuracy in real data analysis too.
-From the prediction plots (Figure \ref{fig:fig-2}) of the testing data of NOAA-15, we can observe that NNCGP model is more capable of capturing the pattern of the testing data than single level NNGP model and combined NNGP model.
-This is reasonable because the observations from NOAA-14 have provided information of the testing region, and comparing to combined NNGP model, the NNGCP model is capable of modeling the discrepancy of observations from different satellites.
-In the fully non-nested structure, the computational complexity of the single level NNGP model is $\mathcal{O}(n_{2}m^{3})$ and of NNCGP model is $\mathcal{O}((n_{1}+n_{2})m^{3})$; this is consistent with the running times of the models shown in Table \ref{real_data_table}.
-Technically, the significant improvement of the prediction accuracy by NNCGP model is important, while the climate variables are very sensitive to the input values.
-We must emphasize that the variable of interest is the brightness temperature.
-The baseline observations of the brightness temperature are used as input for so-called remote sensing retrieval algorithms wherein thematic climate variables (e.g. precipitation rates, cloud cover, surface temperature, etc.) are derived.
-These retrieval algorithms are typically highly nonlinear, so a small change in the input brightness temperature value can have a large impact on derived climate variables.
-Thus, although the computation by the NNCGP model is costly comparing to the single level NNGP model, it is still worthy to consider applying the NNCGP model in the real data analysis.
+Compared to the single level NNGP and combined NNGP models, the NNCGP model produced an approximately 30\% smaller RMSPE and its NSME is closer to 1.
+The NNCGP also produced a larger CVG and a smaller ALCI than the single level and combined NNGP models.
+The results suggest that the NNCGP model provides a substantial improvement in terms of predictive accuracy in real data analysis.
+The NOAA-15 testing data shown in Figure \ref{fig:fig-2} shows that the NNCGP model is more capable of capturing the spatial patterns of the testing data than either a single level or a combined NNGP model.
+Unlike the single level NNGP, the proposed NNCGP uses additional information from NOAA-14.
+Compared to a combined NNGP, the proposed NNGCP benefits from modeling the discrepancy of observations from the different satellites.
+With the fully non-nested structure, the computational complexity of the single level NNGP model is $\mathcal{O}(n_{2}m^{3})$ and for the NNCGP model is $\mathcal{O}((n_{1}+n_{2})m^{3})$; this is consistent with the running times of the models shown in Table \ref{real_data_table}.

+Baseline observations of brightness temperature are used as inputs for so-called remote sensing retrieval algorithms wherein thematic climate variables (e.g. precipitation rates, cloud cover, surface temperature, etc.) are derived.
+These retrieval algorithms are typically highly nonlinear, so a small change in the input brightness temperature value can have a large impact on the value of derived climate variables.
+The significant improvement in the prediction accuracy to the brightness temperatures provided by the NNCGP model is therefore critical to the downstream climate variables because of this sensitivity.
+So although the computation by the NNCGP model is costly compared to the single level NNGP model, it is still worthwhile to apply the NNCGP model.